-At Sutton Green, it is our intention that all children develop digitial curiosity and are inspired to ask and answer questions about the world around them.
-We aim to provide all children with opportunities to undertake a full range of enquiries in order to become skilled users of technology.
+At Sutton Green, it is our intention that all children develop digital curiosity and are inspired to ask and answer questions about the world around them.
+In order to achieve this, our teachers follow the Kapow Computing scheme of work and resources.
+By following this scheme, we aim to provide all children with opportunities to undertake a full range of enquiries in order to become skilled users of technology.
 Children will learn new concepts and begin to consider how Computing has contributed to everyday life.
 We aim to teach methods of enquiry and investigation to stimulate creative thought.
 Children learn to ask questions and begin to appreciate the way Computing will affect their future on a personal, national, and global level.
 We strive to embed computing skills and internet safety across the curriculum, and these skills are particularly developed during our computing lessons.
 Children develop and apply their computing skills in topical situations.

 We aim to embed E-Safety into all Computing lessons and our expectations of acceptable usage are reinforced at every opportunity.
 E-Safety is also taught through PSHE lessons, ensuring that children are aware of the risks and benefits of using IT, and how to manage those risks with adult support.

 Children are taught the three strands of Computing through our Kapow scheme and our PSHE lessons.
 We ensure that the children are provided with a broad and balanced coverage of the National curriculum requirements, and additionally the skills showcase’ units provide pupils with the opportunity to learn and apply transferable skills.
 Where meaningful, units have been created to link to other subjects such as science, art, and music to enable the development of further transferable skills and genuine cross-curricular learning.